What art-making stereotypes did you grow up with?

 Probably I should warn you about something.
 Despite cultural stereotypes that it must be good art, a realistic painting isn’t necessarily a good thing.
 It could just be the result of an earnest student learning and performing the script they think they have to do, rather than really thinking critically through the artmaking.
 The imagery and methods may misdirect audiences to think of wayward spiritualisms, or anti-science, anti-critical worldviews.
 It could emphasize all the wrong politics that hold people down and demand repeating history’s dumbest mistakes.
 In fact any artwork could do any of that.
 If it’s doing either of those things (mere mimicry, wrong ideas, and/or wrong politics) then it’s probably not that good.

 There’s a big difference between what an artwork looks like, and how artworks engender and provoke us to think about important ideas, especially while the artist is in the middle of the process of artmaking.

 Thus, when encountering artworks, I encourage everyone to consider what the artwork is provoking us to think about and to experience, and why, and whether that’s useful, intriguing, honest and delightful.
 Personal, highly subjective tastes matter a great deal too.
 It’s no wonder then, as an artist grows and learns, that the artist’s methods, styles and approaches might also change.

-Today, in case you’re wondering (I know, you were dying of curiosity), I’m mostly interested in short story fiction writing, and cartooning.
-And never-ending paintings.
+Today, in case you’re wondering (I know, you were dying of curiosity), I’m mostly interested in short story fiction writing, cartooning, and never-ending paintings.
 I’m a lot less interested in making new realist-academic paintings or drawings, and much more interested in the goofy, free-wheeling, wildly inventive potentials of writing and cartooning and photo.